raspberrypi/pico-sdk/README.md

 # Pico SDK

-The Pico SDK provides the headers, libraries and build system necessary to write programs for the RP2040 based devices such as the Raspberry Pi Pico in C, C++ or assembly language.
+Provides the headers, libraries and build system necessary to write programs for RP2040-based devices such as the Raspberry Pi Pico in C, C++ or assembly language.

 The Pico SDK is designed to provide an API and programming environment that is familiar both to non-embedded C developers and embedded C developers alike.
 A single program runs on the device at a time and starts with a conventional `main()` method.
 Standard C/C++ libraries are supported along with
-C level libraries/APIs for accessing all of the RP2040's hardware include PIO (Programmable IO)
+C level libraries/APIs for accessing all of the RP2040's hardware include PIO (Programmable IO).

 Additionally the Pico SDK provides higher level libraries for dealing with timers, synchronization, USB (TinyUSB) and multi-core programming along with various utilities.

-The Pico SDK can be used to build anything from simple applications, full fledged runtime environments such as MicroPython, to low level software such as RP2040's on chip bootrom itself.
+The Pico SDK can be used to build anything from simple applications, full fledged runtime environments such as MicroPython, to low level software such as RP2040's on-chip bootrom itself.

 Additional libraries/APIs that are not yet ready for inclusion in the Pico SDK can be found in [pico-extras](https://github.com/raspberrypi/pico-extras).